guard/guard/README.md

 You have to download the installer for `growlnotify` from the [Growl download section](http://growl.info/downloads).

-To use `growl` you have to add it to your `Gemfile` and run bundler:
+To use `growl` you have to add it to your `Gemfile` and run Bundler:

 ```ruby
 group :development do